ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

   architecture.
 - {{applications}}: A non-exhaustive list of the applications that make use of the Privacy Pass protocol, or some variant of it.

-## Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 # Architectural ecosystem assumptions {#ecosystem}